-Per Local Bankruptcy Rule 2090-1, an attorney who is not a resident of, nor regularly employed, nor engaged in business, in the State of California, may request to appear in a specific bankruptcy case or adversary proceeding by filing an Application of Non-Resident Attorney to Appear in a Specific Case (pro hac vice).
-The procedure is:
+Per Local Bankruptcy Rule 2090-1, an attorney who is a member in good standing, and eligible to practice before the bar in any United States Court, but is not a resident of, nor regularly employed, nor engaged in business, in the State of California, may request to appear in a specific bankruptcy case or adversary proceeding by filing an Application of Non-Resident Attorney to Appear in a Specific Case (pro hac vice).

-- Obtain an application, which may be downloaded here;
+- Complete an application, which may be downloaded here;

-- Take a conformed copy (or copy with a Notice of Electronic Filing) to the intake window of the District Court for the Central District of California and pay the fee required by District Court Local Rule 83-2.8.2 and noted on District Court Form G-64.
-While it is not necessary to fill out and file Form G-64, the form contains the current fee;
+- Take the completed application to the Intake window of the District Court for the Central District and pay the fee required by a District Court Local Rule and noted on District Court Form G-64.
+While it is not necessary to fill out and file Form G-64, the form contains the current fee information;

-- A clerk at the District Court will stamp the conformed copy with a receipt of payment; and
+- A clerk at the District Court will stamp a copy of your application with a receipt of payment and/or provide a receipt;

-- Take the "receipt" stamped copy back to the bankruptcy court intake window and file a copy along with lodging an Order Approving Request to appear Pro Hac Vice; OR, file via CM/ECF a declaration re payment of fees, and lodge via LOU an Order Approving Request to appear Pro Hac Vice.
+- Take the receipt-stamped copy to the Bankruptcy Court Intake window and file your Application along with lodging an Order Approving Request to appear Pro Hac Vice OR;